Budgeting for your Europe trip? How about a budget trip to the United States? As Daniel Chew the Wanderer, here are some views to share.

 Creating an Itinerary

 To get started, you’ll want to start perusing free US maps online, many of which can be downloaded and printed out for your journey.
 It may be worth investing in an atlas and guidebook as well, particularly for long journeys.
 Think about whether you’re more interested in visiting cities, or sticking to the back roads.
 Both city and country destinations offer a bevy of free entertainment options, which you can research in advance to plan your itinerary.
-If you need to make contact with friends and family back home, it’s also a good idea to purchase calling cards or pay as you go SIM cards with Lebara to save on long distance costs.
+If you need to make contact with friends and family back home, it’s also a good idea to purchase calling cards like Lebara to save on long distance costs.

 Food and Accommodation